 - ask prime suppliers to adopt the same terms throughout their own supply chains

 - provide suppliers with clear guidance on payment procedures.

-Our payment guide can be found on our website.
+Our payment guide can be found online.

 Terms and conditions